Shengw3n/shengw3n.github.io/source/_posts/4-First-Internship.md

 date: 2023-09-15 12:00:00
 ---

 During the summer, I traveled back to China to visit my grandparents, marking my first return in over four years due to COVID-19 restrictions.
 While in China, I applied for an internship at a  local storage robotics company known as [Bullseye](https://en.ny-zn.com/).
 Bullseye specializes in designing and manufacturing storage robotics for large corporations such as Starbucks, Siemens, and Jingdong.
-You can chick on their website for a fascinating animation demonstrating how these robots operate.
+(You can click on their website for a fascinating animation demonstrating how these robots operate.)

 ![A Bullseye Storage Robotics Warehouse](/img/in-post/bullseye.jpg)